Tra Publishing creates beautifully crafted books that celebrate art in all its forms, as well as its creators.

 Luis serves as Tra’s photographer and videographer and oversees its web presence.
 His extensive experience as a designer and art director with a focus on branding and digital design informs his work in these capacities.
 He has received national and international awards for his work, including a HOW International Design Award and a GDUSA Packaging Design award.

 Stephanie is an operations coordinator with an abundance of knowledge and experience in event production and the arts.
 At Tra, she focuses on logistical operations, including planning, implementation, and coordination.
-Born and raised in Miami, Stephanie graduated from Florida International University with a Bachelor’s degree in Liberal Studies.
-Stephanie loves the performing arts, as well as reading on her spare time.
+Born and raised in Miami, Stephanie graduated from Florida International University with a bachelor’s degree in liberal studies.